3D Printing with PETG - tips and tricks

 This is where Tractus3D believe that it can change the way in which businesses create and use products in the future.
 As it is a material that is widely available, there is no need to make a huge investment.
 Because we offer 3D printers in different size ranges, businesses can choose the 3D printer that fits their needs and ROI best.
 This way our clients can benefit optimal from having the ability to create objects efficiently and effectively.

 PETG has a print temperature between 210-250 degrees and our 3D printers can easily handle the desired requirements for printing this material.
-Our T650P is especially unique when compared to other printers as the temperature can reach a maximum of 450 degrees Celsius.
+Our High temperature printers are especially unique when compared to other printers as the temperature can reach a maximum of 450 degrees Celsius.
 This is where other 3D printers would fail due to the issue of internal burning.
 For businesses who want to be able to handle all the available high performance materials (including PEEK), this would be a great choice.

 Accuracy combined with printing speed